dourgulf/VideoCore/README.md

 ```

-I want anybody can tell me how the change the pod file to avoid this action
+I want anybody can tell me how to change the pod file to avoid this action??

 ##Architecture Overview